Papal titles

-The titles of the bishop of Rome, more often referred to as papal titles refer to the various titles used by protocol, as a form of addressing or designating a theological or secular reality of the bishop of Rome (pope).
+The titles of the Bishop of Rome, more often referred to as the papal titles, refer to the various titles used by protocol, as a form of addressing or designating a theological or secular reality of the Bishop of Rome (Pope).
 The Catholic Church believes that they "constitute what has been termed a primacy of honor.
 These prerogatives are not, like his jurisdictional rights, tied to the divine jure of his office.
 They have grown in the course of history, and have been enshrined by the passage of centuries, but they are not free from modification."